bin-nuance-bat/project/firebase/README.md

 When you initialise storage in your console, you will get a default bucket with the name "gs://<PROJECT_ID>.appspot.com".

 Now add a new bucket to your storage.
 This will be a directory for storing your snackchat data, to which we then apply a lifecycle via gsutil, so that any images will be cleared out after 24 hours.

+Navigate to this directory in your terminal before running the following 2 commands:

 ```shell
 {HONESTY_DIR}\firebase $ gsutil lifecycle set lifecycle.json gs://<SNACKCHAT_BUCKET>